 These are implemented to help SMEs thrive, as well as stabilize the employment of citizens in China.
 At the same time, the policy also states that this policy and all of its kind are necessary to be studied and increase to support individual industrial and commercial households.

 The growth potential in companies in China will be realized if further encouragement, bolstering, and investment are showered upon them.
 In innovation creation particularly, it is important to always be improving on current technologies while at the same time creating new technologies for the fast-paced modern world.
-However, boosts in the industry, tax incentives, and financial support are only possible if enterprises are aware of these policies and government support for them to avail of them.
+However, boosts in the industry, tax incentives, and financial support are only possible if enterprises are aware of these policies and government support for them to avail of.
 Moving forward, with the help of the central government and further initiative of enterprises for corporate innovation, it will be possible for the goals of economic and technological development to be achieved.

 S.J.
 Grand provides advisory on setting up a business in China.
 We put our competent team at your service to give you the most effective China market entry, due diligence, and tax optimization strategy for foreign-invested enterprises.
 Contact us to get you started.